 - Explosion from improper chemical handling

-- Life changing burns and wounds
+- Life-changing burns and wounds

 - Death due to a lab exploding

-As real as the dangers of these toxins and manufacturing process is, a methamphetamine addict is willing to take them in order to obtain their fix.
+As real as the dangers of these toxins and the manufacturing process is, a methamphetamine addict is willing to take them in order to obtain their fix.

-How To Tell Someone Is Using Methamphetamine
+How to Tell If Someone Uses Methamphetamine

 Methamphetamine is truly a destructive force when it comes to drugs and drug addiction.
 There are many pictures across the internet that show the possible outcomes of even just several months of using.
 So what are some of the basic things to look for to figure out if someone may be on methamphetamine?

-- Odd sleeping patterns such as staying awake for days and then sleeping for days
+- Odd sleeping patterns, such as staying awake for days and then sleeping for days

 - Irrational actions, speech, and general behavior

-Among these signs methamphetamine also poses other health risks:
+Among these signs, methamphetamine also poses other health risks:

 - Severe dental problems